Hydronic Towel Warmer Buying Guide

 Based on the space you have available, use the table below to find the right towel warmer for you.
-Most styles span many sizes, so you shouldn't have a problem finding the right towel warmer for you.
 If you don't see what you're looking for, try moving one size larger (if you have space) or smaller.
-It just might be worth it to give up a couple of inches to get that style you'll love to look at for years to come.

 Space heating With Towel Warmers

-Since towel warmers are effectively stylized radiators, you can choose to have your towel warmer also serve as the main heat source for your bathroom.
-For new construction or bathrooms with poor heating and can be more energy efficient in place of turning up the thermostat every morning to heat every room in the house.
+Since towel warmers are effectively stylized radiators, you can choose to have your towel warmer also serve as an auxiliary heat source for your bathroom.
+It's a great option for bathrooms with poor heating and can be more energy efficient in place of turning up the thermostat every morning to heat every room in the house.